-Why read this? : Six Hats is a creative thinking process developed by the creator of lateral thinking, Edward De Bono.
-Read our brief summary of the process and the pros and cons of using it.
-Then see it in action as we use it on a business problem case study.
-Read this to learn the value of using Six Hats to solve problems and make better decisions.
+Why read this? : We explore Edward De Bono’s Six Hats creative thinking process.
+Learn how it works and the pros and cons of using it.
+Then, see it in action as we apply it to a business case study.
+Read this to learn how Six Hats helps you solve problems and make better decisions.

-He’s best known for inventing the term “lateral thinking” and his many books on how to improve the way we think.
+He’s best known for inventing the term “lateral thinking”, and his books on how to improve the way we think.

-One of those was Six Thinking Hats, which was very popular in the late 1980s and all through the 1990s.
+One of those was Six Thinking Hats, which was very popular in the late 1980s and early 1990s.

-In the book’s introduction, he claims Six Hats is the biggest breakthrough in thinking in 2,300 years.
-He compares it to the breakthrough in thinking which came from classic Greek philosophers like Socrates, Plato and Aristotle.
+The book’s introduction claims Six Hats is the biggest breakthrough in thinking in 2,300 years.
+It’s compared to the breakthrough thinking of classic Greek philosophers like Socrates, Plato and Aristotle.

 What is the Six Hats approach?

-It forces everyone to look at the problem or decision from 6 different perspectives.
-Each perspective has its own colour hat.
-You start “wearing” one colour of hat and think using that perspective.
-Then you change hats, and change the way you think to match that new perspective.
+Each way of thinking has its own colour hat.
+You start “wearing” one colour hat and think about the problem from that perspective.
+Then you change hats to think about the problem from a different perspective.

 You keep going until you’ve worn each hat.
-You collate all the outputs from the different perspectives at the end.
-That gets you your final solution / decision.
+You collate the outputs from all the hats at the end to reach your final solution / decision.

-His book outlines many benefits to this approach.
-There’s 3 that stand out :-
+There’s many benefits to this approach, but 3 stand out :-

-First, the quality of the solutions are better.
-You get a richer, more rounded view when you look at a problem or decision from multiple perspectives (multiple hats).
+First, the quality of the solutions is better.
+You get a richer, more rounded view when you look at a problem from multiple perspectives (multiple hats).